-At some point in time whether it's, negotiating a salary package at work, buying a house or car from vendors or perhaps getting your child to eat their greens, or to come home at a certain hour, you have to do deals.
+At some point in time whether it's, negotiating a salary package at work, buying a house or car or perhaps getting your child to eat their greens, you have to negotiate.

-Even if you don't wish to close such large deals, that is fine!
+Even if you do smaller deals, that is fine!
 If you are new to this idea and just wish to try it out to close small deals initially, then go for it.
-The sooner you start proving to yourself that you can in fact do this, you will move on to bigger and juicier deals that put big money in your pockets!
+The sooner you start proving to yourself that you can in fact do this, you will move on to bigger deals that put big money in your pockets!